tarunsaxenattn/sample-python-monolith-app/README.md

 docker run -itd -e healthcheckhost=<APIHOST> --name sample-python-monolith-app -p 80:80 sample-python-monolith-app
 ```

 > The environment variable is mandatory to pass for healthcheck to work.
-Intentionally this is not made default
+Intentionally this is not made default variable

 ## APIs